Connecting with visitors

 - Change your exhibitions regularly.
-This is good for your collections and will be a reason for people to return to your museum.
+This is good for your collections and will give people a reason to return to your museum.

-- Temporary exhibition spaces and open storage can open up access to collections and encourage new interpretation.
+- Temporary exhibition spaces and open storage can improve access to collections and encourage new interpretation.

 - Visit other museums and attractions to get ideas about engaging with guests.

-- Long text labels and panels aren't effective.
-Use labels, short texts, sound and images to convey your messages.
+- Long text labels and panels aren’t effective.
+Use sound, images, and brief text labels to convey your messages.

 - Remember, research suggests that we will recall up to four messages or themes more easily than facts and figures.

-- Every object that is selected for display must work for its keep, so ask yourself what each object really contributes to the museum.
+- Every object that is selected for display must serve a purpose.
+Ask yourself what each object really contributes to the museum.

 - Lighting makes all the difference.
 Check that your star objects are well lit, but also that the lighting won’t damage them.